 Except for camping, which requires a permit, recreation on the islands is largely unconfined.
-A small number of areas are closed during the main visitor season to protect nesting bird populations, but access to and recreation on most of the islands is unregulated.
+A small number of areas are closed during the main visitor season to protect nesting bird populations, but access to most of the islands is unregulated.